starbeamjs/starbeam/docs/DOM-ATTACHMENT-ERGONOMICS.md

 The old `@starbeam/modifier` name is historical evidence.
 The adapter probes are the source of truth.

-## What would justify shared vocabulary
+## What would justify more shared vocabulary

-Move shared vocabulary out of adapter-local code only when there is concrete pressure, such as:
+The minimal shared setup/finalization primitive now lives in `@starbeam/renderer`.

-- repeated non-trivial helper duplication across adapters;
+Move more vocabulary out of adapter-local code only when there is concrete pressure, such as:

 - a third-party adapter needing the same DOM attachment contract;
-- Svelte and Vue converging on the same attachable/readable handle shape;
+- React, Preact, Vue, and Svelte converging on the same adapter-author result shape;
-- a code PER cycle proving a kernel that owns setup, sync, cleanup, element replacement, and value publication;
+- a code PER cycle proving scheduling or publication is generic rather than framework-local;
 - adapter-author docs needing a stable name that cannot live in a single framework package.